 LLM red teaming is where a working AI feature meets adversarial use.
 The model may pass a demo, unit tests, and provider safety checks, but the product still has trust boundaries: user input, retrieved content, tool calls, system prompts, business rules, output parsers, auth, logs, and tenant data.
 We test that whole system, not just the model endpoint.

 This service is for teams that need proof before a launch, procurement review, or enterprise security questionnaire.
+If you are budgeting the engagement first, AI security audit cost explains what pushes LLM red-team pricing up or down.
 If the wider question is “is the whole AI product production-ready?”, start with the AI Product Readiness Assessment.
 If the immediate question is “can this LLM feature be manipulated?”, this is the narrower service.

 Who it is for